GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/chrome-extension/README.md

 ### API Connection Issues
 - Verify your API token is correct (copy fresh from dashboard)
-- Check the API Base URL matches your web app URL
+- Check the API Base URL is exactly: `https://fascinating-palmier-5bfe94.netlify.app`
-- Ensure your web app is running and accessible
+- Ensure your web app is accessible
 - Check browser's Network tab for failed requests

 ### Context Menu Not Appearing